 I moved to the ARC around 18 years ago.
 Way back when I was smarter.
 I lived here for almost a year before taking over as building manager.
 The building was in dire straights to say the very least.
 Six years later it was better than it had ever been.
 Thus I quit to focus more on my writing and steel sculpture.
 I was going to leave the building but quickly realized the ARC was going to be impossible to beat.
 At least here in Vancouver's skyrocketing un-real estate market with all my welding junk etc. I did find some nice places but they were either way to expensive, not zoned for living or not zoned for welding.
 Thus I finally realized that until Vancouver's un-real estate market crashes I would be crazy to leave!
 After nine years the manager that took over when I left quit the job.
 The next day out of pure desperation Reliance asked if I would consider the job back.
 I checked the fridge...
 "I'm in" I said!

-Now in the last eighteen years I have lived here as a tenant for one year, lived here as a manager for six years, lived here as a tenant again for 9 years and now back as a manager again for two years.
+Now in the last eighteen years I have lived here as a tenant for one year, lived here as a manager for six years, lived here as a tenant again for 9 years and now back as a manager again for three years.
 I even worked at their head office for a short while to help out.
-Thus I have spent time on both sides of the fence here and have to say that Reliance is a pretty cool company.
-Like any company though they have their drawbacks but overall are pretty dam good.
+Thus I have spent time on both sides of the fence here and have to say that Reliance is a pretty cool company...
+OK maybe a little psycho but a nice bunch overall just the same.
+Like any company though they have their drawbacks like stepping over dollars to save pennies but that's common these days.
 They even made a huge donation to Emily Carr.
 Over the years they have been extremely generous when it comes to buying stuff for our wood and metal shop not to mention other building improvements.
 On top of that they are continually open to making new improvements to the building.

 If you think I got long winded here check out my own personal website!
 Can't sleep?
 Five minutes here and you will be in dreamland quicker than you can find the bed.